 Millar admits that in 2017, when he decided to focus exclusively on BOP, it wasn’t an easy decision to put off college.
 He says it was “scary” since the firm had no structure in place.
 He also faced resistance from his high school.
 “My school was a very traditional school that placed a lot of pressure on students to go to university and also to study ‘good courses’ that were ‘stable’ rather than creative courses,” he says.

 Millar was fortunate to have a strong support network in the start-up business space when he decided to focus exclusively on BOP.
 It also helped that he had already been running the business for a few years and was making money and dealing with some large clients.
 His parents were also supportive.
 “I had an agreement with my parents that as long as I was making money and making progress, they would support me,” he says.
 Also, his teachers and friends “had an inside view” of how much work he put into his business and were supportive, he adds.

 Those who argue that college education is an absolute must may find it hard to justify prioritizing entrepreneurship over school from a cost-benefit standpoint.
-It is a definite hot-button issue for all constituents, including parents, academics and students.
+It is a definite hot-button issue for all involved, including parents, academics and students.
 In his 2015 book Will College Pay Off?
 A Guide to the Most Important Financial Decision You Will Ever Make, Wharton management professor Peter Cappelli questions conventional wisdom on the subject and delves deeply into whether it makes sense to go to college.
-Cappelli is also director of the school’s Center for Human Resources.
+Cappelli is also director of Wharton’s Center for Human Resources.